pokt-foundation/portal-db/README.md

 This will generate SQLC code.
 This is a useful way to check the database `schema.sql` and `query.sql` files for SQL errors.

-It will also generate as well a mock of the `IPostgresDriver` interface for testing purposes.
+It will also generate as well a mock of the `Source` interface for testing purposes.
 This mock will automatically reflect changes made to the SQL schema files.

 ## Pre-Commit Installation